Make Relocating Easy for You.

 As Orchard is so central, it is well-placed to reach various parts of the island.
 It has several MRT stations, including Orchard and Somerset.
 You can also catch a bus.
 For example, it takes approximately 11 minutes from Orchard Road to Tanglin on the 123, 7, or 7B bus.

 Novena is a planning area in the Central Region of Singapore.
 It is popular among expats for a number of reasons.
 For starters, you can easily get to Orchard and its shops and businesses by taking the MRT one or two stops.
 There are also two expressways servicing the area.
 In addition, there are more family housing options than what can be found in Orchard.

-Size of the City
+Size of the Neighborhood